eokristjans/hbv602_lokaverk/README.md

 GRANT ALL PRIVILEGES ON DATABASE v3 TO notandi;
 \q # Quit psql CLI

+# before next step you might need to change pg_hba.conf file with line
+local   all   all       peer

+to

+local   all   all       md5

 # if you wish to perform database queries on the CLI, you can reconnect using:
 psql -U notandi -d v3 # Should be prompted to insert your password, otherwise you're on your own (can be buggy)